-Renee Strawbridge (DP Mt Biggs School) explains how the used SeeSaw and other digital tools to connect parents and whānau with student learning.
+Renee Strawbridge (DP Mt Biggs School) explains how they use Seesaw to connect parents and whānau with student learning.

 It was really important to me that my parents knew what it was that I was doing in the class.
 So I did that by writing a newsletter to my parents and just explaining that I'm teaching the informative texts through the process of a documentary.
 I also explained to them that I would be integrating this as part of my reading program as well so they’d be reading informative texts, they'd be analysing informative texts.
 I regularly shared photos and videos on Seesaw so the parents could see the filming and things that we were doing in the classroom, as an example of learning, since they can't necessarily see writing as a product but they can see the photos and the film as a product instead.